Economic history of China (1949–present): First Five-Year Plan, 1953–57

 Having restored a viable economic base, the leadership under Mao Zedong, Zhou Enlai, and other revolutionary veterans was prepared to embark on an intensive program of industrial growth and socialization.
-For this purpose the administration adopted the Soviet economic model, based on state ownership in the modern sector, large collective units in agriculture, and centralized economic planning.
-The Soviet approach to economic development was manifested in the First Five-Year Plan (1953–57).
-As in the Soviet economy, the main objective was a high rate of economic growth, with primary emphasis on industrial development at the expense of agriculture and particular concentration on heavy industry and capital-intensive technology.
-Soviet planners helped their Chinese counterparts formulate the plan.
+For this purpose the administration adopted the Soviet economic model under the slogan "Learn from the Soviet Union."
+The Soviet approach to economic development was manifested in the First Five-Year Plan (1953–57), which Soviet planners helped formulate.
+As in the Soviet economy, priority was placed on heavy industry and capital goods.
 Large numbers of Soviet engineers, technicians, and scientists assisted in developing and installing new heavy industrial facilities, including many entire plants and pieces of equipment purchased from the Soviet Union.
+Compared to the Soviet planning method, the Chinese approach had less centralized planning with regard to consumer goods and regional planning authorities had greater authority.

 Government control over industry was increased during this period by applying financial pressures and inducements to convince owners of private, modern firms to sell them to the state or convert them into joint public-private enterprises under state control.
 China nationalized commerce, industry, and handicrafts over the period 1953 to 1956.
-By 1956 approximately 67.5 percent of all modern industrial enterprises were state owned, and 32.5 percent were under joint public-private ownership.
-No privately owned firms remained.
-Handicraft industries were organized into cooperatives, which accounted for 91.7 percent of all handicraft workers by 1956.
+Its industrial outputs grew by 31% in 1955 and a further 10% in 1956.
+By 1956, nearly all large-scale commerce and industry had been nationalized and virtually all urban private business ownership had been ended.
+China had finished its efforts to complete a socialist transformation of the domestic economy.
+However, certain market activity persisted and remained underground.

-Agriculture underwent extensive organizational changes.
+Agriculture also underwent extensive organizational changes.
 In fall 1953, the CCP's Central Committee instituted a state monopoly in purchasing and marketing of grain (and other raw materials).
 This policy served to break the relationship between wealthy peasants and grain merchants, ending the ability to profit from speculation in grain.